timelessco/js-bottomsheet/README.md

 ### dismissible

-Determines whether the bottomsheet is dismissible or not.
+Determines whether the bottomsheet is dismissible or not, applies to modal and sidesheet as well.

 > Type: boolean